mantoni/eslint_d.js/README.md

 `yarn.lock` and `pnpm-lock.yaml`.
 If changes are not automatically detected, remember to run `eslint_d restart` to bounce the background server.

+**Note:** Change detection was switched from mtime to content hash with v12.

 ## Which versions of eslint are supported?

 You can use `eslint_d` with multiple projects depending on different versions